KiandaBPM/KiandaBPM.github.io/form-designer.md

 ![Layout mode](images/layout-mode.png)

-This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with mobile-first approach.
+This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with a mobile-first approach.

 ## Forms & layout fields

-Kianda comes with a number of pre-defined field widgets.
-In case none of them satisfies your specific needs and if you have some level of [development](development.md) skills you can always create your own custom field widget.
+Kianda comes with several pre-defined field widgets.
+In case none of them satisfies your specific needs and if you have some level of [development](development.md) skills you can always create your custom field widget.

 At the time of writing, the default fields fall into four main categories of fields:

-1. **Input** - Input fields include the most common data fields such textbox, user picker, date field, table, checkbox, drop-down and number fields.
+1. **Input** - Input fields include the most common data fields such as textbox, user picker, date field, table, checkbox, drop-down and number fields.
 2. **Layout** - Layout fields are the fields that serve the purpose of perfecting the layout of your form.
 They include responsive panels, dialog box, field groups and rich text fields.
 3. **Action** - Action fields are fields that allow user interface actions like buttons, links or even signature components.
-4. **Custom**  - Under custom fields, you will find any custom developed fields available under your developer section.
+4. **Custom**  - Under custom fields, you will find any custom-developed fields available under your developer section.

 Layout fields take an important role when building a modern user interface and allow you to achieve the pixel perfect layout you want.